jloutz/nlp_capstone/doc/capstone_project.md

 ```

-Text preprocessing for ULMFiT takes place when creating a `TextDataBunch` object - part of the `fastai` api for ulmfit.
+Text preprocessing for ULMFiT takes place when creating a `TextDataBunch` object

 ```python
 ## create text bunches out of label, text dataframes.